Black-Jewish Relations Intensified And Tested By Current Political Climate

 As Jews became more upwardly mobile, Greenberg said, "they benefitted from white privilege even though they didn't know it, and failed to recognize the structural barriers preventing black people from doing better economically.
 They began to push a kind of race-blind approach to society."
 The growing divide between the two communities was crystallized in Regents of the University of California v.
 Bakke, a controversial affirmative action case that marked the first time black and Jewish groups filed amicus briefs on opposite sides of the same question.

-Divisions between the two groups became further entrenched as black activists embraced an anti-imperialist message and American Jews embraced loyalty to Israel, according to Marjorie Field, a history professor at Babson College.
+Divisions between the two groups became further entrenched as black activists embraced an anti-imperialist message and American Jews embraced loyalty to Israel, according to Marjorie Feld, a history professor at Babson College.
 "After 1967, when Israel began its occupation of the West Bank and Gaza, the Third World Movement began to focus too on Palestinians, and so too did some black Americans," she said.

 Today, Israel continues to be a flashpoint of conflict between blacks and Jews.
 In August 2016, the Movement for Black Lives, a national umbrella organization encompassing over 50 organizations, released a policy platform titled "A Vision for Black Lives."
 The document, which touches on issues including criminal justice and education reform, also includes a statement on Israel and Palestine:

-Note: A previous version of this story incorrectly identified Sheryl Greenberg as Carol.